Top 15 Venture Capital Firms Investing in Logistics

-- Venture capital firms like Eclipse Ventures, LDV Capital, TMV, and Ironspring Ventures are notable backers of companies in the logistics space.
+- Firms like Eclipse Ventures, LDV Capital, TMV, and Ironspring Ventures are notable backers in the logistics sector, actively funding companies in the space.

-- For startup leaders who are raising or have just closed a round, Rho helps you manage your capital with fast business banking, corporate cards, and bill pay.
+- Once you’ve secured funding, a platform like Rho helps you manage and deploy your capital with integrated business banking, corporate cards, and automated bill pay.

 Which VC Firms in Logistics Are Right for Your Stage?